opeoluwa27/clarity-wavetrek/README.md

 - Manage rights and permissions for remixing
 - Earn rewards from remixes of their tracks
 - Follow favorite creators
+- Create and manage playlists
+- Engage with tracks through likes and play counts

 ## Features